 “Force Majeure” – shall mean a condition or event as described in Article VI.

 “Gains” – means, with respect to a Party, an amount equal to the present value of the economic benefit, if any, (exclusive of Costs) to it resulting from the termination of its obligations with respect to a Terminated Transaction, determined in a commercially reasonable manner plus any amounts owed to the Party for deliveries of Gas whether invoiced or not.
+The Non-Defaulting Party shall not be obligated to enter into a replacement transaction in order to calculate its Gains.

 “Gas” or “Natural Gas” – shall mean merchantable methane and other gaseous hydrocarbons that meets or exceeds the specifications of the Transporter(s)’ tariff(s) as amended from time to time by jurisdictional regulatory authorities, including, but not limited to, quality, temperature, and pressure.

-“Guarantor” – shall mean, with respect to DETM, not applicable, and with respect to [Counterparty].
+“Guarantor” – shall mean, with respect to DETM, not applicable, and with respect to ENA, Enron Corp.

 “Guaranty” – shall mean a guaranty of the obligations hereunder from Guarantor in a form acceptable to the receiving party.